Buttigieg vows to seek repeal of post-9/11 war powers resolution

 Breaking News Emails

-Calling for the winding down of U.S. wars, Buttigieg said he feared the U.S. would soon have its first combat death of “the 9/11 War who was born after 9/11.”
+Calling for the winding down of U.S. wars, Buttigieg said he feared the nation would soon have its first combat death of “the 9/11 war who was born after 9/11.”

 “As someone who deployed to that war on the orders of a president — who believed, way back in 2014, that our involvement in Afghanistan was coming to an end — the time has come for Congress to repeal and replace that blank check on the use of force and ensure a robust debate on any future operations,” Buttigieg said.